 3 – Deposit Funds

-On eToro Australia, the minimum first time deposit amount is $200.
-After that you can deposit $50.
+On eToro Australia, the minimum first time deposit amount is $50.
+(This was changed from $200 to $50 in October 2021).
 Note this is USD.
 When you deposit your funds will automatically get converted into AUD.
 You can deposit using bank transfer, credit card, PayPal and PoLi.

 4 – Buy Shares!